Art History

 Transfer Preparation * (Major Code: 01215)

-SWC offers foundational art history courses for transfer articulated to the Intersegmental General Education Transfer Curriculum (IGETC).
+SWC offers foundational art history courses for transfer to a university.
 As part of the Visual Arts Department, it shares its mission to encourage critical thinking through visual analysis to support culturally responsive teaching that provides a global context.
-The department provides a solid foundation in art history from periods of prehistory through the present-day.
+The department provides a solid foundation in art history from periods of prehistory through the present day.
 It seeks to train students to critically analyze visual culture from a variety of perspectives and methodologies.

 Program Student Learning Outcome